rstockm/mastowall/README.md

 - **Navbar Hashtag Navigation:** Clicking on the hashtags in the navbar takes you to the form screen, allowing you to change the existing hashtags easily.

-- **Styled Form Screen:** The form screen has been styled for a better user experience, with narrower input fields and centered content.

-- **Footer with GitHub Link:** A footer has been added with a link to the [GitHub repository](https://github.com/rstockm/mastowall).

 ## Technology Stack

 Mastowall is built using the following technologies: